GabLeRoux/gableroux.com/_posts/2016-02-18-keep-saltstack-colored-output.md

 echo "$TEXT_CYAN colors $TEXT_GREEN are $TEXT_RED mainstream" > colored_file.txt && cat colored_file.txt
 {% endhighlight %}

-In my case, colors are kept and I'm happy with it (using [Oh-my-zsh][oh-my-zsh] with [iterm2 terminal emulator][iterm2]), but sometimes, it's not the case depending on the command or the shell being used.
+In my case, colors are kept (using [Oh-my-zsh][oh-my-zsh] with [iterm2 terminal emulator][iterm2]) and I'm happy with it, but sometimes, it's not the case depending on the command or the shell being used.

 ## Read colored output from file

-Depending on your shell and configuration, `less` command may not need additional parameters, but if you try to pipe a colored file to less and don't get any colors, try with `-r` parameter:
+Depending on your shell environment, `less` command may not need additional parameters, but if you try to pipe a colored file to `less` and don't get any colors, try with `-r` parameter:

 {% highlight bash %}
 cat colored_file.txt | less -r